kshayk/wc-test/readme.md

 6. Run "php artisan migrate" in the root directory to generate the project's database tables
 7. Now we can serve the application by running "php artisan serve" in the root directory and the laravel project should be available by accessing the URL that was outputted by this command.
 8. All endpoints are available in a JSON file attached to the root directory in the project, named "wisecredit.postman_collection.json" and should be imported to postman.
+9. Tests are available by running "phpunit" in the root directory
-9. If there are any issues contact me at any time.
+10. If there are any issues contact me at any time.

 The entities contain the following fields: id, user_id, name, created_at and updated_at.
 The only relevant field for this task is the name.
 The user_id will be provided internally, as long as the auth token will be in the header